-If desired, touch the cancel icon at the bottom of the side panel to delete the entire bolus set.

-Touch the Yes button to confirm.

-8 Touch the Accept button after completing the review of bolus injections to use the averaged CO/CI value or touch the add button additional bolus injections (up to six) for averaging.
+- If desired, touch the cancel icon 🗙 at the bottom of the side panel to delete the entire bolus - set.
+Touch the Yes button to confirm. - 8 Touch the Accept button after completing the review of bolus injections to use the averaged CO/ CI value or touch the add button to resume the series and add additional bolus injections (up to six) for averaging.

 CO Monitoring.
-If the system is properly connected for continuous CO monitoring, touch the start monitoring icon to begin CO monitoring at any time.
+If the system is properly connected for continuous CO monitoring, touch the start monitoring icon Start Swan-Ganz to begin CO monitoring at any time.